DeanoC/The-Forge/README.md

      * with DirectX 12 / Vulkan 1.1
      * with DirectX Ray Tracing API
      * DirectX 11 Fallback Layer for Windows 7 support (not extensively tested)
-  * Linux Ubuntu 18.04 LTS with Vulkan 1.1 and RTX Ray Tracing API
+  * TODO Linux Ubuntu 18.04 LTS with Vulkan 1.1 and RTX Ray Tracing API
 - Android Pie with Vulkan 1.1
 - macOS / iOS / iPad OS with Metal 2.2
-- XBOX One / XBOX One X (only available for accredited developers on request)
-- PS4 / PS4 Pro (only available for accredited developers on request)
-- Switch (in development) (only available for accredited developers on request)
-- Google Stadia (in development) (only available for accredited developers on request)

 Particularly, the graphics layer of The Forge supports cross-platform
 - Descriptor management